We strive for zero deaths on Australian beaches

-We want to inspire all Australians to see that Surf Life Saving is a worthy cause and to donate to, get involved with (by doing volunteer work) and an organisation that is committed to ensuring our safety on Australia beaches.
+We want to inspire all Australians to see that Surf Life Saving is a worthy cause and to donate to, get involved with, and an organisation that is committed to ensuring our safety on Australia beaches.

 The Surf Life Saving Effect

 Your monthly donation will help train new surf lifesavers, improve the skills of our current volunteers and help us replace equipment that is constantly exposed to the harsh Australian conditions.Become a Guardian of the Surf